-Daytona State's Quanta-Honors College is a learning community that offers an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an Honors degree gives.
+Daytona State's Quanta-Honors College is a learning community providing an alternative to regular college classes for highly motivated students who value academic achievement and want the competitive advantage that an honors degree gives.

 Students tell us that they like the classes because they are participatory – we discuss rather than lecture.
 They like that we value thinking outside the box and challenging the conventional wisdom.
 And there are some awesome perks:

-In addition to class work in the Quanta-Honors College program, students must complete the following requirements in order to graduate with an Honors degree:
+In addition to completing all Quanta-Honors courses, students must satisfy the following requirements in order to graduate with a Quanta-Honors degree: